top of page

 // Prolonged Field Care: 'No help inbound?
 It's just you.
 Trained for the Duration?'

-Due to the specialist nature of the project, we are very lucky to have appropriate guest lecturers demonstrating specialist, PFC relevant equipment.
+Due to the specialist nature of the project, we are very lucky to have appropriate guest lecturers demonstrating specialist, PFC relevant equipment

 What is Prolonged Field Care?